 Key Takeaways

-- Dubai summer camps in 2026 provide exciting options like ninja courses, robot-building, and creativity workshops.
+- Dubai summer camps in 2026 offer exciting options, including ninja courses, robotics, and creativity workshops.

-- Camps cater to different interests and age groups, focusing on activities from sports to arts and STEM.
+- Camps cater to different interests and age groups, offering activities ranging from sports to the arts and STEM.

 - Prices range from AED 125/day for budget-friendly options to AED 1,750/week for premium camps.